What’s Better, A Balloon Note Or Stepped Payments?

 To handle all work required to get this house rented, while running his handyman business, will be a large undertaking before receiving any income.
 He can only afford to do this by making no payments to start.

 The inherited owners and the handyman agree on a purchase price of $20,000, at 6% interest, and a balloon payment for the total due in seven years.
 The balloon payment will be $30,407.39.
+The balloon payment will be larger than the purchase price because there will be no payments until the balloon.

 The new owner’s plan is to do all work necessary to prepare the house for rental.
 During that time he will pay the taxes and insurance and handle all ongoing responsibilities.
 He will pay for the cost of rehab from the rents, and hopes to be earning a profit before refinancing to make the balloon payment.